GLOBAL MARKETS-Stocks wobble after Mnuchin pulls plug on U.S. stimulus | Business

 GLOBAL MARKETS-Stocks wobble after Mnuchin pulls plug on U.S. stimulus

-Global stocks came under pressure on Friday after U.S. Treasury Secretary Steven Mnuchin called for an end to pandemic relief for struggling businesses, sparking a rare clash between the central bank and Treasury and weighing on sentiment.
+World financial markets were hit by a wave of uncertainty on Friday after U.S. Treasury Secretary Steven Mnuchin called for an end to coronavirus pandemic relief for struggling businesses, sparking a rare clash between the central bank and Treasury.

-Asian shares staged a mixed open and futures for the S&P 500 fell 0.66%, erasing the firmer lead from a strong Wall Street session overnight.
-U.S. markets had previously rallied after Senate Democratic Minority Leader Chuck Schumer said Republican Majority Leader Mitch McConnell had agreed to revive talks to craft a new fiscal relief package.
+S&P500 futures slipped 0.7% while Dow futures fell 0.8%, cancelling out a firmer lead from a strong Wall Street session overnight.
+The dollar halted its week-long slide and the 10-year Treasury yield slipped to the lowest in 10 days to 0.818%.

-However, that sentiment faded after Treasury Secretary Mnuchin later asked the Federal Reserve to return money earmarked under the March pandemic relief act for emergency lending to businesses, nonprofits and local governments.
-That would mark an end on Dec.
-31 to most of the crisis-response programs the Fed deemed vital to keeping the economy stable.
+In Asia, Japan's Nikkei stumbled 0.5% while South Korea's KOSPI index was flat and Australian shares were mildly positive.
+Chinese shares were little changed with the blue-chip CSI300 index a shade firmer.
+That left MSCI's broadest index of Asia-Pacific shares excluding Japan up 0.2%.

 ALSO READ